AttentionInActionLab/ForagingFlipKit/docs/terminating_a_patch.md

 ## Terminating after a certain duration in the patch:

 You can also end a patch after a fixed duration.
-The example below shows how to end after 10 seconds.
+In ``config.js``, where the patch types are defined, you can add a ``timeout`` with a value in milliseconds.
+In the example below, the patch ends after 10 seconds and the participant is transferred into the next patch.

 ```javascript
 patch_types: [{